elmergonzalezb/intranet-search-cockpit/README.md

 This has the drawback, that users don't have **one** search interface.

 Internet search is easy: Just use ecosia or bing.
-But Intranet search is .... (please send me your favorite term via mail: guettli.intranet-search-term@thomas-guettler.de)
+But coperate Intranet search is .... (please send me your favorite term via mail: guettli.intranet-search-term@thomas-guettler.de)

 ## Two Options